Dilesh-Bisen/Smart_Talk/README.md

   └── README.md        # This file
   ```

-License
+## License

-Distributed under the MIT License.
-See LICENSE for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

-Contact
+## Contact

-Dilesh Bisen - - 2dileshbisen@email.com
+For any questions or issues, please open an issue on the GitHub repository or contact the project maintainer at [2dileshbisen@gmail.com].

+## Acknowledgments

+This project was designed and developed by Dilesh Bisen.